LuminarLight/pcsx2-sanity/README.md

 ### Plans/TODO:
 - Properly get the serial even if we use FIREWIRE.IRX or DISKINFO.BIN as main ELF for an ISO.
 - Prevent non-labelled patches.
 This is PCSX2-Sanity, we can expect our users to adapt their pnach files.
 In most cases they just have to add one line to the top of the file.
+- Merge the new extra memory setting with our TOOL Mode setting.

 And here is the parent's README: